Stimulant Addiction and Treatment Options

 People experiencing hallucinations because of stimulants like bath salts, meth, or crack may pick at their skin, or even develop formication, a hallucination that there are insects crawling on them.
 This excessive scratching or picking damages the skin, leading to open sores that can become infected.

 Identifying Stimulant Abuse

-A person struggling with addiction to a stimulant drug may appear highly energized or very excited followed by extremely fatigue a few hours later.
+Though the signs and symptoms aren’t always so straightforward, a person struggling with addiction to a stimulant drug may appear highly energized or very excited followed by extreme fatigue a few hours later.
 They may begin to suffer from anxiety or depression.
-They may shake or develop tremors; their teeth may change color; their skin could develop acne or sores; they may cough if they smoke stimulants; they may struggle with infections that never seem to clear up, like lung infections; they may hallucinate or become paranoid; or they may even disappear for several days.
+They may shake or develop tremors; their skin could develop acne or sores; their oral hygiene may be visibly poor; they may cough if they smoke stimulants; they may struggle with infections that never seem to clear up, like lung infections; they may intermittently hallucinate or become paranoid.

 - Stealing prescriptions, money, or valuables to get more drugs